shwetajoshi601/automate-python-projects/7-Regex/README.md

 * [^] - match negation of the character class; e.g.: [^aeiou] -> matches all consonants (not vowels)

     Note: You do not need to escape special characters like ., ?,* in a character class

+You can test your regular expressions using [this](https://www.regexpal.com/) link.